apache/cordova-docs/STYLESHEET.md

 * Do not combine in-line formatting such as _`monospace italic`_.

+## Structure

+* Flatten text wherever possible.
+Avoid nested lists.
+Avoid third-level subheadings.

+* Do not follow a heading with a subheading or a list with no intervening text.

+* Avoid too many NOTEs, as it implies too many variables that can go wrong.
+Try to clarify variations on a procedure within the text.

 ## Language and Tone

 * Use present tense.
 "This happens," not "this will happen."
 (Future